How Do Allergy Shots Work?

-Immunotherapy means allergy shots.
-Allergy shots are a very effective way to treat allergies.
-An allergy shot is made up of what you are allergic to.
-The injections educate the immune system to tolerate exposure to different allergens.
+The injections educate the immune system so that it can build up a tolerance toward different allergens.
 In this way, you are able to do what you want to do without suffering from allergies.
 The injections actually work like a vaccine, allowing you to tolerate exposure to the allergen.

 Who is a likely candidate?

 Allergy injections are for patients who have any of the following problems:

 - Suffer from allergies

 - Are run down and fatigued due to allergies

 - Medications are not effective in controlling their allergies

 - Want to reduce the use of medications

 - Have problems with asthma when exposed to their allergens

 - Suffer from chronic sinus infections or ear infections influenced by allergies